Community Health Worker (CHW) Advisory Committee

 The Advisory Committee advises the HHSC Executive Commissioner.
-They focus on rules to put in place the standards of Health and Safety Code, Chapter 48.
-These standards have to do with training and regulation of promotores(as) or community health workers (CHW).
+The standards ofthe Health and Safety Code, Chapter 48.
+The standards are specific to training and regulation of promotores(as) or community health workers (CHW).
 Learn more about the committee’s tasks and purpose here.

 Information for Potential Committee Members